Abishai03/book_management_system/README.md

 4. Access the application in a browser using the URL: `http://127.0.0.1:5000/`.

 ## Database Schema
-All the data is stored in JSON file.
+All the data is stored in SQLite.
-**books.json**: Stores the book data.
-**users.json**: Stores the user data.
+- **User**: Represents a user of the application, with attributes such as username, password, email, and role.
+- **Book**: Represents a book available in the bookstore, with attributes including title, author, ISDN, price, description, and thumbnail.
+- **Coupon**: Represents a coupon that users can apply for discounts, with attributes such as code, price, and expiration date.

 Only the admin user can add new books to the database.

 ## To-Do's (Future Improvements)

 - [✓] Add a search bar to the homepage to filter the books.
-- [ ] Add a filter to the homepage to filter books by title, author, ISBN, price, and description.
+- [✓] Add a filter to the homepage to filter books by title, author, ISBN, price, and description.
 - [✓] Add a "add to cart" button to the homepage.
 - [✓] Add a "Delete Book" button to the admin interface.
 - [✓] Add a "Edit Book" button to the admin interface.
-- [ ] Add a filter to the admin interface to filter books by title, author, ISBN, price, and description.
+- [✓] Add a filter to the admin interface to filter books by title, author, ISBN, price, and description.
 - [✓] Add a "Logout" button to the admin interface.
 - [✓] Add a "cart" page to the application.
 - [✓] The cart page will list all the books in the cart.
 - [ ] Add a "checkout" button to the cart page.
 - [ ] Add a "path" field to the database, to store the path to the location of the ebook.
 - [ ] Add a "path" field to the database, to store the path to the cover image of the book.
-- [ ] Add cover image of the books to the homepage.
+- [✓] Add cover image of the books to the homepage.
 - [✓] Add cover image of the books to the admin interface.
 - [✓] Add cover image of the books to the cart page.
-- [ ] Beautify the application's UI.
+- [✓] Beautify the application's UI.
+- [✓] Chat system to talk about listedbooks.

 ---